 The SDWA, EPA regulations and State regulations require that all public water systems (PWSs) monitor the drinking water for contaminants.
 Generally the larger the population served by the water system, the more frequent the monitoring must occur.
 In addition, if a PWS violates a MCL, or fails to conduct monitoring the system must notify the public of the violation.
 This is known as public notification.
 Due to the small size of Delaware, the Division of Public Health, Office of Drinking Water (ODW) has traditionally conducted most of the monitoring for PWSs in Delaware.
 A few of the larger water systems conduct their own monitoring and report the results to ODW.
-Due to the increase in monitoring requirements in recent many investor-owned water systems and medium sized municipalities have also begun collecting their own compliance samples and submitting these samples to the Public Health Laboratory for analysis.
+Due to the increase in monitoring requirements in recent years the Office of Drinking Water has required community water systems that serve more than 1,000 people to collect their own total coliform compliance samples and submit those samples to the Public Health Laboratory for analysis.
 All of the Community water systems (cities, towns, mobile home parks, etc.) and the Non-Transient, Non-Community water systems (schools, day cares, factories, etc.) are required to collect samples for compliance with the Lead and Copper Rule.
 These samples are to be analyzed by a certified laboratory and the results submitted to ODW.
 Transient, Non-Community water systems (restaurants, parks, rest stops, etc.) are not required to conduct lead and copper monitoring.